FaserF/hassio-addons/tado_aa/DOCS.md

 ## 📂 Folder Usage

-- `/data`: Used internally by the add-on for persistent meta-data storage and session information.
+- `/data`: Used internally by the app for persistent meta-data storage and session information.

 ## Support